brunorosilva/img2art-search/README.md

 ## Dataset

-The dataset derives from 1k images from the Instagram account [ArtButMakeItSports](https://www.instagram.com/artbutmakeitsports/).
-Images are downloaded and split into training, validation and test sets.
-Each image is paired with its corresponding artwork for training purposes, if you want this dataset just ask me stating your usage.
+The fine tuning dataset derives from 1k examples of images and artwork.
+Images are split into training, validation and test sets.

 WikiArt is indexed using the same process, except that there's no expected result.
-So each artwork is mapped to itself and the model is used as a feature extractor and the gallery embeddings are saved as a numpy file (will be changed to chromadb in the future).
+So each artwork is mapped to itself and the model is used as a feature extractor and the gallery embeddings are saved to Pinecone.

 ## Training